Dress of this trip

 I borrowed from others

-We made an unplanned stop in one city just to sleep, arrived late.
+A bit serious We made an unplanned stop in a city just to sleep, and arrived late.
 I didn't have copies of the travel guide for that city.
 My friend had the whole guide and we easily found a hotel.
 I could have had a problem finding a budget hotel without the guide book.
 Locals naturally don't have much knowledge about hotels.

 Not serious

-• Ahead of a dinner on the train I bought a can of sardines.
+• Ahead of a trip and dinner on the train I bought a can of sardines.
 It turned out I needed an opener.
 I borrowed my travel companions Swiss Army Knife.
-Also his plastic tea spoon to fish the sardines out.
+Also his plastic tea spoon to fish out the sardines.
 Without my friend I would have asked fellow passengers if they had a knife.

-The chill factor is tremendous.
-It is so chilling, even in 15 degrees C plus, that when we put a cup of water outside it froze in minutes! :-)
+• The chill factor is tremendous.
+It is so chilling, even in 60 F, 15 degrees C plus, that when we put a cup of water outside it froze in minutes! :-)

 Pick pocket attack went well - for me.
 Defense systems worked.
 Their intelligence seemingly OK.
 Surprised by my defense?